Logistics Data Sheet

 |---|---|---|---|

-| North Beach (Lighthouse Area) | Quiet to Moderate | Moderate (rental-dependent) | Optimal.
-Less commercial, more residential.
-Ideal for families prioritizing tranquility and easy access to the Lighthouse and quieter beach stretches.
-Rentals often include dedicated parking.
-Limited dining options require driving. |
+| North Beach (Lighthouse) | Quiet to Moderate | Moderate | Optimal.
+Less commercial, residential.
+Ideal for tranquility.
+Rentals often include parking. |

-| South Beach (Pier & Pavilion) | Moderate to High | Challenging (public lots) | Lively but Logistically Complex.
-Closest to the main pier, shops, and many restaurants.
-Ideal for families wanting immediate access to the “action.”
-Expect higher foot traffic, more noise, and highly competitive, paid public parking.
-Some rentals have limited spots. |
+| South Beach (Pier) | Moderate to High | Challenging | Lively but Complex.
+Closest to action but expect noise and competitive, paid public parking. |

 Transportation & Parking